How to Optimize Your Sales Pipeline: Understanding The Pillars of The Process

 4. Negotiation and Closing

 Negotiation is a critical phase in the sales process and one which requires finesse and delicate delivery.
 This, in fact, is the point when the sales team aims to finalize the agreement and secure commitment from the prospect.
+Sales reps play a crucial role in closing deals, negotiating contract value, and ensuring both parties reach a mutually beneficial agreement.

 a person about to shake hands with another person